Metachrysalis/commons/PRINCIPLES.md

 Membership rights are not purchased.

-Financial contribution does not confer additional creative rights, governance votes, priority, ownership, or status.
+Financial contribution does not confer Voting Membership, governance authority, additional creative rights, priority, ownership, or status.

+Participating Members may have meaningful influence through participation, consultation, proposals, and collaborative processes without holding a formal governance vote.

 ## 4. Organizational Capacity Carries Organizational Responsibility